CapsCode-Website/blogfiles/general/why-we-need-http-methods/index.md

 GET requests should never be used when dealing with sensitive data GET requests have length restrictions
 GET requests are only used to request data (not modify)

+~what is idempotemt and non-idempotent ? idempotent means A^n = A (A*A*A....\*n times A) = A
+In terms of REST APIs, when making multiple identical requests has the same effect on the server as making a single request – then that REST API is called idempotent.

 +---------+------+------------+
 | Method | Safe | Idempotent |